lhmartin/transformer/readme.md

 # Attention Is All You Need - PyTorch Transformer Implementation

-In this repo I aspire to re-implement using PyTorch.

-The original [Attention Is All You Need](https://arxiv.org/abs/1706.03762) paper, laid out a model for translating between german and english.
+In this repo I aspire to re-implement using PyTorch the original [Attention Is All You Need](https://arxiv.org/abs/1706.03762) paper, laid out a model for translating between german and english.
 It introduced a new form of the attention mechanism and the creation of the Transformer model.
 Which kicked of a whole new era of NLP models and beyond.

 ## What is a Transformer?